Cool-infrastructures/Covid19-Heat/README.md

 # Covid19-Heat
 Analyse the data from the Covid-19/Heat nexus survey

+## Web app

+A web app can be found at: https://covid-19-heat-survey.herokuapp.com

 ## Overview of the notebooks

 - Generate_individual_plots.ipynb is a Julia notebook to generate individual histograms for any column in the datasets and graphs showing the combination of two columns